Modeling Multivariate Time Series with Copula-linked Univariate D-vines: The D-vine based Time Series Models

+{Importantly, this indicates that the parametric form of the conditional cross-sectional copula $C(\cdot; \mathcal{F}_{t-1}, \gamma)$ is not restricted and can be any copula, which greatly increase the flexibility of CuDvine.
+This is an important difference between CuDvine and existing vine-copula based multivariate time series models where both temporal and cross-sectional dependence are limited to D-vine copulas, see for example \cite{Beare2015} and \cite{Smith2015}.}

-The specification of the cross-sectional copula $C(\cdot;\mathcal{F}_{t-1}, \gamma)$ is flexible and can take a variety of forms depending on the applications.
+The specification of the cross-sectional copula $C(\cdot;\mathcal{F}_{t-1}, \gamma)$ is flexible and can take a variety of forms.
 A popular assumption in the multivariate time series literature is that the conditional copula of $\bfY_t$ given $\mathcal{F}_{t-1}$ does not depend on $\mathcal{F}_{t-1}$, which implies that $C(\cdot;\mathcal{F}_{t-1}, \gamma)$ is a static copula $C(\cdot; \gamma)$.
 For low-dimensional applications, $C(\cdot; \gamma)$ can be an unstructured copula such as elliptical copula or Archimedean copula.
 For high-dimensional applications, $C(\cdot; \gamma)$ can be a parsimonious factor-structured or spatial-structured copula.
 A time-varying $C(\cdot;\mathcal{F}_{t-1}, \gamma)$ where the cross-sectional dependence evolves according to $\mathcal{F}_{t-1}$ can also be readily implemented.
-Section 5 demonstrates the applications of CuDvine with a time-varying and a spatial-structured cross-sectional copula.
+See Section 2.3.1 for more discussion of CuDvine for high-dimensional time series.
+In real data analysis, we demonstrate the applications of CuDvine with both time-varying and spatial-structured cross-sectional copulas.

-Note that the parametric form of $C(\cdot; \mathcal{F}_{t-1}, \gamma)$ is not restricted and can be any copula, this is an important difference between the CuDvine and the vine-copula based multivariate time series in \cite{Beare2015} and \cite{Smith2015}, where both temporal and cross-sectional dependence can only be generated by D-vine copula.